ilchen/cryptopals/index.md

 Instead of searching for forged coefficients that zero-out the first 16 rows of A<sub>d</sub>, we will search for forged coefficients that zero-out the first rows of A<sub>d</sub>·X. A<sub>d</sub>·X has dimension 128x112, which is smaller than that of A<sub>d</sub>.
-We use our good old dependency matrix T of dimensions mx17·128 to accomplish that.
+We use our good old dependency matrix T of dimensions m x 17·128 to accomplish that.
 However to zero out the first 16 rows of A<sub>d</sub>·X, we will fill in its columns with elements of A<sub>d</sub>·X. To tackle this I slightly modified my [produceDependencyMatrixTransposed method](https://github.com/ilchen/cryptopals/blob/e984f1f793f158570087d1c4b0e1fa70b7947253/src/main/java/com/cryptopals/set_8/GCMExistentialForgeryHelper.java#L235-L275).
 Quoting Niels on zeroing out rows in A<sub>d</sub>·X: